denten-books/plain-text/4-simulation.md

 sensitivity hampered reliable reception and decoding across multiple simultaneous wave frequencies.

+Although the discovery of binary arithmetic rightly belongs to Gottfried Leibniz, who, influenced by hexagrams in the *I Ching*, articulated his own system in his *Explication de l'Arithmétique Binaire* (written in 1679 and published in 1703) [@leibnitz_explication_1703], Bacon should take the credit for articulating a system for fixed-length binary encoding.
+The fixed-length property of Bacon's cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era of serial communications [@jennings_annotated_2004].
+Baudot and the related Murray alphabets [^ln1-murray] were designed specifically with automation in mind.
+Both being fixed-length alphabets, the Baudot in particular did away with the "end of charachter" that separated letters in Morse.
+Fsignals could be divided into letters by count (every five codes representing a single character).
+Additionally, the Murray code was more compact than Morse and especially more economical than Hughes, which used up to 54 measures of silence to send a signal representing double quotes.[^ln1-zero] The signal for "zero" in Morse code occupied 22 measures.
+By contrast, all Baudot and Murray characters were a mere five units in length, with the maximum of ten used to switch the receiving device into "figure" or "capital letter" states (for the total of ten units) [@murray_setting_1905; @beauchamp_history_2001 380-397].

+![Murray Keyboard Perforator, 1905.
+Note the QWERTY arrangement of the keys [@murray_setting_1905].](images/murray-keyboard.png)

+As the volume of transmissions increased, human operators were simply not fast enough to keep up with the demand of encoding and decoding messages into and from Morse code.
+The rise of printing telegraphs answered the demand of increased information exchange.
+The great variety of printing telegraph designs at the turn of the twentieth century all attempted to solve the problem of automating the encoding and decoding mechanisms of transmission, with the goal of speeding up and increasing the volume of possible communication.[^ln-cables]

+Donald Murray, the entrepreneur and the inventor of the popular Murray telegraph, writes: "It is the object of machine telegraphy not only to increase the saving of telegraph wire [...] but also to reduce the labor cost of translation and writing by the use of suitable machines" [@murray_setting_1905, 557].
+Baudot's and Murray's codes were not only shorter, they were simpler and less error-prone, resulting in less complicated and more durable devices.
+By the end of the nineteenth century a number of devices were in use internationally, making it possible to decouple the real-time encoding of text into code from the operation of the machine.
+A tape containing the message could be prepared in advance, fed into the telegraph, and printed in human-legible form on the receiving end.

 ## 2.1 Metaphor Machine

 Reading Jean Baudrillard at the end of the century prior, I understood his